Find Trade Colleges

 $25,057 Avg Student Debt

-Out of the 35 schools in Georgia that were part of this year’s ranking, Valdosta State University landed the # 4 spot on the list.
+The excellent bachelor’s degree programs at Valdosta State University helped the school earn the #4 place on this year’s ranking of the most popular trade school schools in Georgia.
 Located in Valdosta, Georgia, the fairly large public school awarded 1,503 diplomas to qualifed bachelor’s degree students in 2021-2022.

 1,038 Total Awards